memphis242/.github/pull_request_template.md

 -->
 ## Unit Tests
 <!--
 All changes must be accompanied by unit tests.
-This shall be enforced with a CI pipeline quality gate.
+This shall be enforced by a CI pipeline quality gate.
 -->

 ## HIL Tests (if applicable)